- Leverages an ever-expanding network of relationships

 ARG has “been there and done that” when it comes to operationalizing complicated clinical trials.
 We have experience in several therapeutic areas, which of course is very valuable.
 But even more importantly, we know how to think about each project individually, and plan each study for optimization.
 These qualities have allowed us to take on and deliver more diverse and sophisticated projects over time.

 Our partnerships extend through our therapeutic specialties all the way out to patient advocacy groups.
 ARG drove the success of now FDA-approved Cinryze® because of an exclusive relationship with the U.S. Hereditary Angioedema Association (HAEA), using their patient registry to augment our internal search.
 Faster enrollment equated to first-to-market and over $1B in sales.

 ARG also knows how to navigate environments where there is no established regulatory pathway.
 We were able to succeed with a program in neurogenic orthostatic hypotension, an orphan indication with a minimally effective standard of care, to get FDA-approval of NORTHERA®.
 We used our experienced team members and our collaborative approach to get things done.

 We also adapt by thinking disruptively– and at times, turning the study start-up around.
 In one recent trial, we felt that traditional patient recruitment would work best in reverse and employed a “patient-hunter” model.
 Instead of the traditional site-then-patients approach, we identified patients initially via specialty pharmacy and other channels, then opening qualified investigative sites around them.
 The result: patients were recruited in nine months versus the planned 24.

-At ARG, our big-picture experience has led to consistent operational success in managing individualized rare disease, oncology, and immunology studies.
+At ARG, our big-picture experience has led to consistent operational success in managing individualized neurology, oncology and immunology studies.

 (Photo by Edward Cisneros)